 If you’re visiting for a celestial event – such as meteor showers, planets, and even the northern lights – get to the field earlier than sundown.
 It can get quite busy in the park.

-There are no reserved seating areas in the park, but the park has views of the night sky from every angle, so you don’t have to worry about missing something.
+There are no reserved seating areas in the public viewing area, but the park has views of the night sky from every angle, so you don’t have to worry about missing something.

 Travel tip: The photos you see of the Milky Way do bring out more color and detail than is visible to your eye, so don’t expect it to be quite as jaw-dropping as you see in photos.